kragen/derctuo/cyclic-fabrication-systems.md

 hot metal; this eliminates the need for a binder and the need to disassemble the flask, and styrofoam is easier to cut than the traditional wood or, especially, metal.

+### Die-sink EDM ###

+EDM ("electric discharge machining") is a slow manufacturing process, but capable of holding very tight tolerances and cutting very hard materials.
+You bring an electrically conductive workpiece together with a tool ("die") in an insulating liquid, such as diesel fuel or deionized water, holding a voltage across them, until a spark occurs, vaporizing some of both the workpiece and the die.
+The vapor immediately condenses in the liquid, and some time later you move them toward each other until a new spark occurs somewhere else.
+This repeats, thus eroding both the workpiece and the die.
+They never quite make contact, and they never heat up except in a very thin surface layer, so the deformations that limit the precision of mechanical cutting processes are absent.

+The die can be of the same material as the workpiece.
+However, to minimize the necessity to manufacture new dies, it's desirable to use die materials that are eroded less than the workpiece because of having higher boiling points, higher enthalpy of fusion and/or vaporization, or higher thermal conductivity; graphite, copper, and tungsten-copper are ideal, but even things like aluminum last longer than steel (I think?), which in turn lasts longer than stainless steel, which in turn lasts longer than tungsten carbide and similar materials.

+If the die is of a shape that can be produced by helical extrusion, then it can be fed into the cut in the helical path along which it was extruded; in the limit of no rotation, this produces a hole of an arbitrary prismatic shape.
+However, as a practically important special case, this also includes drilling of threaded holes ("EDM tapping"), which can be achieved with a die with the proper thread pitch.
+The end of the die is consumed in the process, but, especially for through holes, this is unimportant.
+Small pits in the threads of the die are unimportant, as they will be covered by the thread fed in after them.

+- small hole EDM
+- orbiting
+- spark erosion grinding electrode wheels
+- electrical discharge grinding

+Another approach is to move the die in two directions of motion at once, as if for lapping; EDM drilling can thus produce very accurately cylindrical holes, even in very hard materials.
+(And this is a crucial supporting process for wire EDM, as explained later.)
+And, although I do not know of this process being used in practice, the same process could produce three accurately flat surfaces by translating and rotating them relative to each other while using them to erode one another via EDM.
+A die can also be moved to cut out a shape as if it were a very slow end mill.

+EDM is also done at times with dies that are wheels analogous to grinding wheels; as with grinding wheels, small irregularities in the wheel surface are inconsequential, so they can make surfaces that are more accurately cylindrical than they are themselves.
+Presumably these EDM wheels must periodically be dressed like grinding wheels, but using EDM rather than grinding.

+The dies normally